-- Records of incidents are kept in the school 'Incident Book' These are reviewed regularly to identify any patterns of behaviour or concerns about individuals/groups. - Incidents of Racial Abuse and Bullying are recorded and reported to governors and County. - Records of Exclusion (fixed term and permanent) are recorded and reported to Governors.
+- Records of incidents are kept in the school 'Incident Book' These are reviewed to identify any patterns of behaviour or concerns about individuals/groups. - Incidents of bullying or discriminatory behaviours are recorded and reported to governors. - Records of Exclusion (fixed term and permanent) are recorded and reported to Governors.